Header preview of Little Green site redesign, showing desktop & mobile final screens

 For this project, I worked with Little Green A Plant Bar, a local business that serves as an eclectic community space offering plants and coffee.
 The goal was to redesign their website to create a more user-friendly, visually appealing, and responsive experience that captured the brand’s laid-back and inviting vibe.
-The challenge was to balance the business’s needs with the user experience, ensuring the site felt both functional and aligned with their identity.

 I conducted user interviews with Little Green’s customers to identify pain points in their current online experience.
 The insights I gathered were key to shaping the new design: